Questions to Ask During a Media Job Interview

 What is Your Management Background?

 A simple question gets the conversation going.
 You want to know whether you and your potential boss have a common past.
-If you've held the same types of jobs, lived in the same states or have some other connection, mention it.
-It sets you apart from the others who are interviewed and lets you find out whether you share links -- like that you used to live in Los Angeles, and that's where he went to college.
+If you've held the same types of jobs, lived in the same states, or have some other connection, mention it.
+It sets you apart from the others who are interviewed and lets you find out whether you share links—like that you used to live in Los Angeles, and that's where they went to college.